thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

 ## Recall

-Now we have Recall, it is very important and useful metrics.
+Now we have Recall, it is a very important and useful metrics.
 It tells us that what proportions of actual positives are predicted correctly.

 $$ Recall = {TP \over TP + FN }$$